S1001C/S1001C/README.md

 - **Chandigarh University**
   - Bachelor of Science in Computer Science
-  - Expected Graduation: May, 2026
+  - Expected Graduation: May 2026